 In cold weather arthritis is always worse.
 Make sure your pet has comfortable bedding and a warm place to sleep.
 Consider a dog coat to keep it comfortable and if it is an outside dog, ensure it has a warm kennel with a raised floor.
 Don’t forget that early treatment for arthritis is the key to pain-free years as your pet ages.

-Greasy heel, sarcoids, foaling, winter check list for old horses and more...
+Gelding, sarcoids, winter check list for old horses, chewing and biting habits and more...
 Learn more...